Bibs-lm/Bibs-lm/README.md

 **`Computer Science Student`**

-I'm a second-year computer science student at Puc Minas.
+I'm a third-year computer science student at Puc Minas.
 I aspire to make a meaningful impact on the world through my dedication and by making good relationships wherever I find myself.
 My dream is to work on something I truly believe in and where I am surrounded by amazing people eager to support each other’s growth and development.

 ---